Revoltillo de Huevos (Scrambled Eggs a la Dominicana) is simple-to-cook, and it adds a whole new dimension to breakfast. We love this recipe!

 - 2 tablespoons of olive oil

-- Add the tomato, pepper, onion and cook and stir until the vegetables are cooked through.
+Cook vegetables: Heat a tablespoon of oil in a large skillet over medium heat.
+Add tomato, bell pepper, onion, and cook and stir until the vegetables are cooked through.

-- Serve with toasts or mangú
+Serving: Serve with toasts or mangú.